csprasad/SwiftUI-Animations/README.md

 ## Overview

 This repository contains a collection of SwiftUI animations designed to enhance the user experience in iOS apps.
-The animations add a touch of elegance and interactivity to your app's user interface, making it more engaging for users.

 ## Animations